- Bring and wear a mask

 Directions: Please don’t rely on Google Maps or a GPS!
 We are in a remote location with unreliable cell service – you may get lost!
 Click here for our simple, accurate directions.

 Cost: We do not charge any fees to visit the sanctuary.
-We ask for cash donations or items from our Wish List.
+We ask for cash donations, essential supplies, and/or items from our Wish List.
 Please be fair, generous, and honest with how much you can give.
 As a 501(c)(3) non-profit with no government funding, we run entirely on your donations.

-Volunteer: If you are visiting on a Thursday or Monday, we will put you to work for a few hours to help out around the sanctuary.
-We always have projects to do!
+Volunteer: We always have projects to do!
 Whatever skills you have, we can find a way to put them to work.
 There is always a need for people to do metalworking, carpentry, gardening, chainsaw work, and other forms of skilled labor.
 Read more about volunteering here.

 Camping: We have a primitive tent campsite available free of charge — donations are appreciated.
-Please read about camping overnight before planning your visit.
+Please read about camping overnight before planning your volunteer trip.

 Surrounding Area: It’s easy to incorporate other destinations into your visit to Mission: Wolf.
 Click here for more info about our area.